wimausberlin/noaa-satellites/README.md

 - Computer on Linux

 ## Antennas
+Any conductor can serve as an antenna.
+Conductors are sensibles to the magnetic fields and convert the electromagnetic waves (that hold the signal) into a voltage which can be interpretable thanks to a SDR that make the required transformation.

-The antennas are of various kinds and having different characteristics according to the need of signal reception [[1]](#1).
+There are various types of antennas that have different characteristics according to the need of signal reception [[1]](#1).
 They transform radio waves into electrical signal and vice versa.
 In this tutorial, we will only listen to radio waves in the purpose to observe the Earth from a satellite.

 ### V-dipole antenna
 The most simpliest antenna that you can create is the V-dipole.
 You just have to take two aluminium rods connected to a choc block in order to obtain a "V-shape".
 You bend the dipole legs to create a 120° angle.